 Notes

 - It's a very sticky dough, but after 10 minutes it becomes very soft and less sticky.
-If you find it difficult to knead, add a little more flour.
+If you find it difficult to knead, add a little more flour, about 2 tablespoons.

 - If you know your oven, you have an idea of how long it takes to reach the temperature you need.
 Thinking about that, turn on your oven ahead of time.